Senator the Hon Mitch Fifield

 Canberra ACT 2600

 I would like to express the Council’s appreciation of your continued support for the Museum this year, and that of the Department of Communications and the Arts.
-On behalf of all members of Council, I commend the Director, Dr Mathew Trinca, and all staff on the Museum’s outstanding performance in 2017–18.
+Finally, all members of the Council join me in congratulating the Director and staff on the Museum’s outstanding performance in 2016–17.

 Mr David Jones